Shanibudi/Lossless-networks-project/README.md

 However, the system does **not deadlock** because the injection rate is low enough that at least one buffer always remains drainable.

 ### Buffer Occupancy Plot

 The plot below shows:

-- L2 reaches the threshold early (around 7 packets)
+- L0 and L2 reach the threshold early
-- S1 grows later and stabilizes
+- S0 and S1 grow later and stabilizes
 - the buffers stabilize below capacity
 - the cycle never becomes fully saturated